 Grandma’s potato soup recipe is so comforting and perfect when you are trying to capture some of those familiar feelings of childhood.
+Made with russet potatoes, butter, evaporated milk you can create a bowl of soul-satisfying soup.
 In about 45 minutes you can have the best bowl of potato soup your spoon can sink into!

 Grandma’s Potato Soup Recipe – the easiest and tastiest